DataTalksClub/datatalksclub.github.io/_posts/2024-11-11-llm-zoomcamp.md

 -   Perform offline evaluations of your RAG pipeline
 -   Use Cosine Similarity and LLM-as-a-Judge metrics to assess retrieval
 -   Track chat history and collect user feedback for iterative improvement
--   Build Grafana dashboards to monitor performance in real time
+-   Build Grafana dashboards to monitor performance in real-time